Inspirational-Creations/Inspirational-Creations.github.io/README.md

----
-If you're seeing this, then press ctrl + shift + v to open this page in preview mode.
-That way, you can see all the actual formatting!
----

 # Guide to Editing This Website

 If you're reading this, congratulatons!
-You got everything set up correctly, and now you can edit the site!
+You (hopefully) got everything set up correctly, and now you can edit the site!

 To make things easier, I have hidden most of the files, so you can only edit the ones that you actually need.